sagemathinc/cocalc/notes/aug2013-push.md

 - [ ] (2:00?) snap: UI for seeing nearest snapshot to a chat (just a link for now)

 - [ ] (1:30?) write code in hub that ensures local hubs are always pre-started up for projects that have been accessed in the last week (again, a ttl'd new db schema field would do this).

-- [ ] (2:00?) project restart and hub diffsync sessions: this leads to a very BAD situation that will piss off user:
-       - open a worksheet or file to edit
-       - restart local hub, but do NOT restart global hub
-       - re-open the same file
-       - look at the log in hub, and see an "infinite loop" of reconnect attempts.
-       THIS is very serious.
-The user must refresh their browser to fix this.
-BAD.
-And wastes resources.

-- [ ] (2:00?) *TOP PRIORITY* sync is messed up:  when connection gets reset sometimes it never correctly *saves* again, which will result in MAJOR data loss --- because suddenly "Save" doesn't really work.
-This is new and absolutely top priority.
-This was entirely a problem with the local hub getting messed up, which is unusual.
-I have no clear way to reproduce this.

 - [ ] (2:00?) ulimit individual projects -- on july 22 one VM became unusable due to running out of memory, etc.